TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Glossary.rst

    "variables".

 "Object":
-   In the context of TypoScript templates, objects are complex variables and have a complex data type.
+   In the context of TypoScript configuration, objects are complex variables and have a complex data type.
 They contain one or more variables.

 Value: